aminkarbassi/RL_thymio/README.md

+# Reinforcement Learning for Thymio - Wall Following and Opening Detection

 This project investigates the use of reinforcement learning to enable a Thymio mobile robot to autonomously perform wall-following and side-opening detection using only onboard proximity sensors.
 The navigation task is formulated without global localization, maps, or handcrafted motion rules, making the learned policies suitable for deployment on a real robot with limited sensing.

 Two reinforcement learning approaches are implemented and compared: